Excel VBA Round Function

-Take a look at the formula of ROUND function in VBA.
+Take a look at the syntax of the Round function.

 Number: This is the number we are trying to round.